 Only 29% of IT projects succeed, while 19% are considered utter failures (according to The Standish Group’s “Chaos Report”).
 There are countless examples of large-scale IT project failures and billions of dollars are wasted.
 For example, the portal for the Affordable Care Act, initially a $100 million projected, cost $1.7 billion to build and was unusable since users could not even sign up.

 In order to avoid a failed implementation, it’s crucial to find a software provider that creates a solid implementation plan with development and deployment milestones, maintains a budget and schedule, and uncovers obstacles well in advance of the point of no return.
-By using a provider with a history of success and an unconditional satisfaction guarantee on both software and services, enterprises can avoid implementation risks.
+By using a provider with a history of success and an unconditional satisfaction guarantee on the software, enterprises can mitigate risk.

 In today’s world, IT risk management is essential to create a successful enterprise and protect from the risks that can threaten a company’s reputation, financial position, and overall survival.
 Adopt these five IT risk fundamentals to secure your company and mitigate the risks to IT operations and your organization as a whole.